ShearSpireMedia/lorem/README.md

 # Lorem Generator
-> A handy little program to generate nonsense greeking to use in your layouts.
+> A handy program to generate nonsense greeking to use in your layouts.

 ## Documentation